amygreene/WordPress/wp-content/plugins/gd-bbpress-attachments/readme.txt

 * Persian: Ramin Firooz - http://shayverd.com/

 == Upgrade Notice ==
-= 2.1 =
+= 2.2 =
-Improved default styling for the list of attachments.
-Removed support for bbPress 2.2.x.
-Fixed posts deletion problem caused by attachments module.
+Fixed problem with uploading video or audio files in some cases.

 == Changelog ==
+= 2.2 =
+* Fixed problem with uploading video or audio files in some cases

 = 2.1 =
 * Improved default styling for the list of attachments
 * Removed support for bbPress 2.2.x